 Lahontan Cutthroat Trout

 Tui chub Fish are found in Pyramid Lake, Nevada.
 The tui chub is a fish that is only found in Pyramid Lake.
-The tui chub fish are not very big, but they are still fun to catch.
-Tui chubs are not very big, but they are still fun to catch.
+The tui chub fish are not very big but still fun to catch.
+Tui chubs are not very big but still fun to catch.
 Tui chubs live in Pyramid Lake because it is cold and deep.

 Tui Chub Fish live in the deepest parts of the lake.
 They live in the lake because it is cold and deep, which makes them able to survive by eating small insects that fall into the water.
 When tui chub fish are born, they are tiny, just like other fish.